What Is It All About?

+Although Ice hockey is the fastest team game in the world, the basic rules are fairly easy to understand.
 Like any sport, the official rulebook runs to many pages.
-Lets just look at the main rules… all you’ll need to enjoy the game.
+Let's just look at the main rules… all you’ll need to enjoy the game.

-Each match is played in three 20 minute periods, with a 15 minute break between periods to allow the Zamboni, called so because it was first developed by Frank Zamboni in 1949, to resurface the ice.
+Each match is played in three 20-minute periods, with a 15-minute break between periods to allow the Zamboni, called so because it was first developed by Frank Zamboni in 1949, to resurface the ice.
 Importantly, when play stops, the clock is also stopped – every second counts!

+Each team can have a maximum squad of 20, including two goalkeepers.
 Although only six players from each team can be on the ice at any one time, substitutions can be made at any point (even during active play).

-The ice hockey playing area is marked on the ice rink’s base and ice built up on top of that to a total thickness of around 3/4 – 1 inch.
+The ice hockey playing area is marked on the ice rink’s base, with ice built up on top of that to a total thickness of around 3/4 – 1 inch.
 The playing area is surrounded by white boards just over a metre high.
-Protective glass (Plexi) on top of the boards allow fans to watch the match safely.
+Protective glass (Plexi) on top of the boards allows fans to watch the match safely.

 The ice is marked with a series of blue and red lines.
-The centre, red line divides the ice into two halves, while the blue lines separate the ice into three equal ‘zones’ – defending, neutral and attacking zones.
+The centre red line divides the ice into two halves, while the blue lines separate the ice into three equal ‘zones’ – defending, neutral, and attacking zones.

-However if an attacking player deliberately kicks or strikes the puck with any part of the body (other than the stick) into the net, the goal is disallowed.
+Goals are scored by striking the puck into the opposing team’s net.
+If the puck accidentally comes off another player (attacker or defender), the goal stands.
+However, if an attacking player deliberately kicks or strikes the puck with any part of the body (other than the stick) into the net, the goal is disallowed.
 A goal is also disallowed if the puck comes off an official first.

 There are only two principal rules in ice hockey – offside and icing.